 Teen Pregnancy Prevention

-In partnership with the Georgia Department of Human Services and Georgia Department of Family and Children Services, DPH uses a comprehensive approach to address teen pregnancy through evidences-based programs and best practices.
+In partnership with the Georgia Department of Human Services and the Georgia Department of Family and Children Services, DPH uses a comprehensive approach to address teen pregnancy through evidence-based programs and best practices.

 Violence in Schools